 B.A. in Sociology, Grace College; M.A. in counseling, Grace College

-Prof. Allebach, who joined the Grace College faculty in 2003, teaches from experience, as he served as the Warsaw Chief of Police from 1988 - 1999 and as Captain of the Warsaw Police Department from 1999 - 2000.
+Craig Allebach, who joined the Grace College faculty in 2003, teaches from experience, as he served as the Warsaw chief of police from 1988 to 1999 and as captain of the Warsaw Police Department from 1999 to 2000.
 During his time on the police force, he implemented Project D.A.R.E.
-(Drug Abuse Resistance Education), a canine (K9) program, take-home cars, and enhanced 911.
+(Drug Abuse Resistance Education), a canine (K9) program, take-home cars and enhanced 911.
 He also overhauled the communication center with the latest technology.
 He has worked as a security consultant and has led workshops on homeland security and risk analysis.
-In addition to his employment as the Town Coordinator for Winona Lake, Prof. Allebach serves Grace as the Chief of Campus Safety and as an instructor in the Criminal Justice Program.
+In addition to his employment as the town coordinator for Winona Lake, Allebach serves Grace as the chief of campus safety and as an instructor in the Criminal Justice Program.

 B.A. in Psychology, Grace College; M.A. in Biblical Counseling, Grace College; M.Div., Grace Theological Seminary; Ph.D. in Counseling Psychology, Ball State University